 No child is too young to go to a funeral, as long as they are prepared for the process and what he or she can expect to see at the funeral proceedings.
-If you plan to bring a child to a funeral, then it is also important they be guided lovingly throughout the entire process.
+If you plan to bring a child to a funeral, then it is also important they are guided lovingly throughout the entire process.
 This is the best thing you can do to aid in their grieving and is much better than shutting them out, as this gives them the feeling that they are alone and that both grief and death are things that are too terrible to face.
 Instead, children need to learn that loved ones do pass away, but there will always be someone to look after them.
 Let’s take a look at some tips for preparing children for a visitation, viewing, wake, or funeral.

 Explain the Proceedings Thoroughly